ashishshah1995/Spring-Framework-1/README.md

 2. AnnotationBeanScopeDemoApp shows the scope of the bean (Singleton and Prototype)

-## Using Java code Configuration

-1. JavaConfigDemoApp is the main class using Java code Configuration

-2. SwimJavaConfigDemo app is the main class which will read sport.properties file and display Information.

 # Annotations

 1. They are special labels/markers added to java classes.